GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-01-23-good-vs-great-design-ux-accessibility-and-mobility-aids.md

 title: Good vs Great Design, UX, Accessibility, and Mobility Aids
 date: 2023-01-23
 tags: ["post", "featured", "a11y", "ux", "mobility-aids"]
-image: '/assets/blog/screenshot-neowalk-insta-bumpandhustle-2021-01-10.png'
+image: '/assets/blog/neo-walk-instagram-2022.02.22.png'
+imageAlt: >
-imageAlt: 'Young woman wearing a high fashion, light greyish purple off the shoulder short sleeved dress and a very wide brimbed matching hat.
+ 'Young woman wearing a high fashion, light greyish purple off the shoulder short sleeved dress and a very wide brimbed matching hat.
 She has straight black shoulder length hair, and appears to be Asian.
 She has a translucent bright purple curved handle walking cane with bubbles inside it and a light pink ribbon strap hanging from the handle.
 She's also wearing a very wide leather black goth type belt and platform boots.
 One leg has tatoos and the other might be a prostetic'
 imageCaption: 'ADD CAPTION'
 description: >
- This past weekend, I volunteered at #A11yTOCamp at Microsoft here in Toronto.
+ On January 21, 2023 I volunteered at #A11yTOCamp at Microsoft here in Toronto.
 With the event's focus on accessibility there were many people with visible mobility aids.
 This led to many conversations about design and mobility aids.
 Great design and user experience isn't just about a product being functional and usable, it should be aesthetically pleasing and bring joy to users.
 This is true for both digital and physical products.
-The two goals of this article are to discuss the links between great design in both digital and physical products and  to share a list of mobility aids with great designs - because anyone can become disabled and 20-25% of people are.
-There's no need to deal with ugly websites, apps - or mobility aids.
 ---

-On January 21, 2023, I volunteered at #A11yTOCamp at Microsoft here in Toronto.
-One of the best parts was meeting new awesome people and seeing ones I've met at events in the past again.
+**On January 21, 2023 I volunteered at #A11yTOCamp at Microsoft here in Toronto.** One of the best parts was meeting new awesome people and seeing ones I've met at events in the past again.
 With the event's focus on accessibility there were many people with visible mobility aids including walking canes, wheelchairs, rollators (walkers), white canes, and service dogs.

 This led to many conversations about design and mobility aids.
 A couple of the guide dogs, such as Louise's GD Charlie, had the new CNIB harness with a guiding handle that detaches for when the dogs are laying down (like during a talk), then clips back on for guiding.
 Instead of the more common upside down u-shaped guide handle that attaches on either side of the guide harness, the new CNIB ones are a single pole that clips into the centre of the dogs harness on their back.
 What a revolutionary design!
 It's a solid example of good design.
 But what separates good design and UX from great design?